 The great news is- you don’t have to be a graphic designer to create best-selling graphics.
 You don’t even need to know how to use Photoshop!
 You just need to make sure that your designs are something that you think there is a market for, that is shareable, and saleable.

-Using a service like Canva means that you can create graphics easily, without needing to have any prior knowledge of design.
+Using a service like Canva or Placeit means that you can create graphics easily, without needing to have any prior knowledge of design.
 You can also use Canva to create the logos and any other associated graphics and communications for your brand.

 You’ll need to sign up to the advanced version of Canva (Canva Pro) to get all the tools you need (but fear not, there is a 30 day free trial of the service that you can use to get started!)